ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 The division by `c3` brings the value down into the range of `int8_t` again and all is well.

 This conversion only happens up to the size of `int`.
-If you do the same operations where `c1`, `c2`, and `c3` are all `int` and the initial values chosen so that the `c1 * c2` multiplication overflows then your application is toast, as you have invoked undefined behavior.
+If you do the same operations where `c1`, `c2`, and `c3` are all `int` and the initial values chosen so that the `c1 * c2` multiplication overflows then your application is toast, as you have triggered undefined behavior.

 Integer promotion doesn't require two operands, it applies also to unary operators as well.
 Consider